 - Acknowledge your child's perspective.
 “You wish that….” or“This isn’t what you wanted….”

 - If your child is crying, words can be a distraction.
 Use them sparingly, to create safety and welcome the emotion: “Everybody needs to cry sometimes.
 It's good to feel those tears and let them go.
 I'm right here.
 You're safe."

-- Your child may correct you: “I’m not disappointed!
+Your child may correct you: “I’m not disappointed!
 I’m mad!”
 In that case, try again.
-If possible, use your child's exact words so they know
+If possible, use your child's exact words so they know you're

 child is feeling judged or analyzed rather than understood.
 Acknowledge the correction and start over, connecting more as you describe the child's

 perspective: “I hear you, Lucas.
 You’re not mad.
 Let me see if I understand.
 You wanted X. Is that right?”

 Don’t fight about what your child is actually feeling.
 What's important is that she feels that you're on her side, trying to understand.
 Her awareness